 According to a recent investigation from the Mirror, families are paying up to three times as much for essential household appliances.
 They found rent-to-own companies charging £1,032 for a £349 tumble dryer and £2,850 for a £1,149 TV!

-It is a good idea to shop around your high street and see what else is out there before you jump into an agreement with a rent-to-own company.
+It is a good idea to shop around and see what else is available before you jump into an agreement with a rent-to-own company.
 There are many second hand and charity shops out there offering great deals for products which work just as well as a brand new one.
 Don’t get sucked in by the latest models and put yourselves in trouble!